-If you live on a seven-story walk-up in a big city, the idea of carrying a brand new mattress up all of those stairs can be really stressful, and delivery services can often be really expensive.
+If you live on a seven-story walk-up in a big city, the idea of carrying a brand new mattress up all those stairs can be stressful, and delivery services can be expensive.
 Bed-in-a-box brands were invented to simplify delivery as well as keep prices lower for those with tighter budgets.
 Some reasons these companies are able to sell for less is that their sales model is all online, which reduces the overhead, and shipping and storing smaller boxes is easier than shipping full-sized mattresses.

 Our boxed beds list can be found here for more info.

 Even if your budget is tight, you do not have to settle for subpar quality or continue sleeping on an outdated mattress.
 Not only do some brands offer a more streamlined version of their designs for a reduced price, but some companies are also focused on providing quality for the dollar as their business model.
 Take a look at brands that sell online to keep overhead minimized and reduce the cost of shipping by designing a bed-in-a-box.